Lansoweb/LosUi/README.md

 This module provides two main View Helpers: LosHeadLink and LosHeadScript.
 You can safely replace the default ZF HeadLink and HeadScript with this ones to use their resources.

 ### Jquery
 Jquery is provided as local files (default) or with CDN.
-Just pass false to the appendJquery method to use the CDN files.
+Just pass "true" to the appendJquery method to use the CDN files.
 The second argument indicates the use of minified version (default) or not, while the third indicates a specific version of a CDN file.

 Just add the following to your layout.phtml file: